Ecumenicalism's Scriptural Flaws

 "This holy Council teaches . . . that the Church . . . is necessary for salvation. . . .
 Hence, they could not be saved who, knowing that the Catholic Church was founded as necessary by God through Christ, would refuse either to enter it, or to remain in it"(Austin Flannery, Vatican Council II, 1988, vol. 1, pg 365, 366).

-Vatican II is still in effect today, and the Pope has not changed his stand on one iota of it no matter what he says to the press when trying to supposedly promote ecumenicalism.
+Vatican II was never rescinded and is still in effect today, and the Pope has not changed his stand on one iota of it, no matter what he says to the press when trying to supposedly promote ecumenicalism.

 The declaration, approved by the Pope, effectively condemns all post-Reformation Churches.
 It says: "Ecclesial communities that have not preserved the valid Episcopate and the genuine and integral substance of the eucharistic mystery are not Churches in the proper sense."